 The cost of warehousing inventory is a non-value added activity.
 Upon receiving merchandise, your customer's only concern is, "Does it work and is it going to perform the function for which it was purchased?"
-Just-in-time (JIT) purchasing and just-in-time production help combat these undesirable, non-value added inventory costs.
-These demand-pull inventory systems are applied by requiring that raw materials arrive in your warehouse exactly as they are needed for production or distribution.
-The goal of JIT systems is to eliminate all non-value added activities.[20]

-Volume 4 Issue 1, January 2015 www.ijsr.net Licensed Under Creative Commons Attribution CC BY
+Volume 4 Issue 4, April 2015 www.ijsr.net